AndyObtiva/array_include_methods/README.md

 [1, 2, 3, 4].array_diff_indexes(nil) # returns [0, 1, 2, 3]
 ```

+## JRuby Compatibility

+This gem is 100% compatible with JRuby.

 ## Opal Compatibility

-This gem degrades gracefully to monkey-patching in [Opal Ruby](https://opalrb.com) and provides a `using` method shim so consumer code does not have to change if it used gems that rely on the Ruby refinement
+This gem degrades gracefully to monkey-patching in [Opal Ruby](https://opalrb.com) and provides a `using` method shim so consumer code does not have to change if it used gems that rely on the Ruby refinement.

+## RubyMotion Compatibility

+This gem degrades gracefully to monkey-patching in [RubyMotion](http://www.rubymotion.com/) and provides a `using` method shim so consumer code does not have to change if it used gems that rely on the Ruby refinement.

 ## TODO